DanMorriss/jazz-platform/README.md

 ## Acknowledgements

 - [Precious Ijege](https://github.com/precious-ijege), my Code Institute Mentor.
-- Kent Yates, for taking the time to test and review my site and suggesting some bug fixes for my house band members links.
+- Kent Yates, for taking the time to test and review my site and suggesting some bug fixes for my house band member's links.
-- Selina Sheerin, for taking the time to test and review my site and point out some spelling and grammor errors.
+- Selina Sheerin, for taking the time to test and review my site and point out some spelling and grammar errors.
 - Helen Asherson, for taking the time to test and review my site.
 - Abby Humphreys, for taking the time to respond to my peer code review request in slack.